aelatgt/gltf-component-example/README.md

 ```
 which says it's interactive and can be clicked on.
 We add an object listener for "interact" events on the object3D of `box2`.

-Because these objects are part of a Hubs GLTF, they behave like other GLTFs.
-For non-scene objects, pointing at any non-interactive 3D content (the geometry object) will cause all of the GLTFs content to highlight; pressing the appropriate key while the object is highlighted will bring up the object menu (to move, scale, pin, destroy, drop, refresh, download, or clone the object).
-Pointing at the interactive boxes will turn the cursor blue.

 #### Networked Objects in Hubs.

 In this section, we provide some additional details of how NAF and Hubs work.